cmss13-devs/web/rules.md

 - Xenos & Marines building traps to catch and kill the other side.
 - Shipside Xenomorphs attacking critical equipment like the tcomms or OB APCs.
 - Marines killing themselves after becoming infected or captured by the Xenos.
 - Xenos walling in infected Yautja bodies with the primary purpose being to prevent recovery.
+Walls should only be built enough to cover the Yautja body.
+Staff may take action on any buildings they consider excessive.

 Examples of Metagaming:
 - Xenos sitting next to the dropship landing pad to attack right as the Marines open the doors.